documentation-as-code/ci-cd-for-documentation/slides/README.md

 # Authoring (2)

-## GitHub CodeSpaces or GitPod
+## GitHub Codespaces or GitPod

-* Edit directly from the browser
+- Edit directly from the browser
-* Make it easy for tech writers: no `git clone/branch/push`
+- Make it easy for tech writers: no `git clone/branch/push`
   `git reset origin/main --hard`